pywebio/PyWebIO/docs/guide.rst

        show_time()    # ..demo-only
        time.sleep(1)  # ..demo-only

-When calling ``show_time()`` for the first time, a ``time`` scope will be created at the current position, and the current time will be output to it.
+When calling ``show_time()`` for the first time, a ``time`` scope will be created, and the current time will be output to it.
 And then every time the ``show_time()`` is called, the new content will replace the previous content.

 Scopes can be nested.
 At the beginning, PyWebIO applications have only one ``ROOT`` Scope.
 Each time a new scope is created, the nesting level of the scope will increase by one level, and each time the current scope is exited, the nesting level of the scope will be reduced by one.
-PyWebIO uses the Scope stack to save the nesting level of scope at runtime.
+PyWebIO uses the Scope stack to save the scope nesting level at runtime.

 For example, the following code will create 3 scopes: